selait/ProkaryoticPangenome/README.md

 The evolutionary dynamics involves gene gain and gene loss.
 It is assumed that there are two classes of genes with different gain and loss rates.

-The function Main.m call other functions, and generates three output csv files:
+The function Main.m calls other functions, and generates three output csv files:
 - The simulated dataset
 - Gene commonality
 - Genome intersections